spawnmarvel/quickguides/zabbix/host_1/README.md

 sudo apt install --only-upgrade 'zabbix-agent2.*'
 ```

-Here we upgraded all packages on Linux
+Here we upgraded all packages on Linux, including all zabbix*

 ```bash
 # what do we have?